cfpb/design-manual/page-components/links.md

 ### Opening a link in a new tab
-Links should open in a new tab in situations where users enter data or make selections that would be lost if they left the page and used the back button to come back to the page.
+Links should open in a new tab in situations where users enter data or make selections that would be lost if they left the page.
 This includes interactive tools, search filters, and forms where the user has to enter and submit information.

 - Add `target="_blank" rel="noopener noreferrer"` to direct these links to securely open in a new tab.